Uberi/moz-crash-rate-aggregates/README.md

 * `yum install w3m; w3m http://localhost:4040` to show the Spark UI in the command line.
 * `tail -f /mnt/spark.log` to view the Spark logs.
 * `yum install nethogs; sudo nethogs` to monitor network utilization for each process.

+`crash_rate_aggregates/run.sh` is useful for manually setting up running the crash rate aggregator for the current day.

 Deployment
 ----------